 We believe in being responsive and accountable to the communities we serve.

-We believe that a new justice system is both necessary and possible.
+We believe that dismantling our punishment system is both necessary and possible.